 Celebrate the 15th Annual

-International Jazz Poetry Festival
+International Jazz Poetry Month

-City of Asylum’s 15th-annual Jazz Poetry Festival will present free concerts featuring all-star collaborations between over twenty jazz and literary artists from thirteen different countries throughout September.
+City of Asylum’s 15th-annual Jazz Poetry Month will present free concerts featuring all-star collaborations between over twenty jazz and literary artists from thirteen different countries throughout September.
 Mixing languages, music, and live performance, these are unique rehearsed collaborations by some of the world’s most extraordinary talents.

 The first Jazz Poetry Concert began in 2005 as a one-time celebration of poetry and music, and as a way to introduce the organization’s exiled writers-in-residence to the community.
 From this first one-night concert, Jazz Poetry has grown into a month-long festival known around the world.